myrulezzz/testqa/qas.md

 How can I tell if someone is home with my Plume HomePass® service?
 If you have assigned a primary device for everyone in your home, you can use the People Notifications feature to receive notifications when people return home or leave.

-Enable People Notifications

-• Open the More menu and tap on Notifications.

-• Make sure People notifications are turned on and select the profiles for which you would like to receive alerts.Viewing your People at Home historyOpen the People Profiles view of the HomePass AppIf you have set up People Profiles and assigned them primary devices, the history of when they’ve been home will appear at the top.You can use the arrows to cycle the daily event history from Today all the way to 6 days ago.Each person’s status is based on when their assigned primary device connects and disconnects from the network.
-Because of this, it is important to assign suitable primary devices like mobile phones or WiFi enabled smartwatches.
-If their device disconnects because it is powered off or the WiFi is turned off, it will show them as having left.
-If you have Sense Alerts set up to be sent only when away (Smart Activation), those alerts will be sent 15 minutes after the last person with an assigned device disconnects from your network.
-Open the People Profiles view of the HomePass AppIf you have set up People Profiles and assigned them primary devices, the history of when they’ve been home will appear at the top.You can use the arrows to cycle the daily event history from Today all the way to 6 days ago.
-How to create a new Home WiFi Password with my Plume HomePass® service?
-During the initial setup, the first password created is a Home zone password, although you can add more.
-Local network access to devices connected to your network in the Home zone can be selectively shared with devices connecting with a Guest zone password.
-How to create a new Guest password with my Plume HomePass® service?
-Open the More tab and click on the Access button.While in the Guest settings page, tap on New Guest Password.Enter a name* and a new password.Use the drop-down arrow next to Auto-disable WiFi Password and choose one of the options.Add a checkmark next to one or more Shared Home Devices (printer, NAS, media player), to allow your guest access to it over the local network.Tap on the Add to save.*You can set up different device access permissions and Auto-disable WiFi Password settings for each name under the Guest zone.
-Open the More tab and click on the Access button.While in the Guest settings page, tap on New Guest Password.Enter a name* and a new password.Use the drop-down arrow next to Auto-disable WiFi Password and choose one of the options.Add a checkmark next to one or more Shared Home Devices (printer, NAS, media player), to allow your guest access to it over the local network.Tap on the Add to save.
-How to create a new Internet Only password with my Plume HomePass® service?
-Open the More tab and click on the Access button.While in the Internet Only settings page, tap on New internet only password.Enter a new password.Use the drop-down arrow next to Auto-disable WiFi Password and choose one of the options.Tap on the Add to save.
-Open the More tab and click on the Access button.While in the Internet Only settings page, tap on New internet only password.Enter a new password.Use the drop-down arrow next to Auto-disable WiFi Password and choose one of the options.Tap on the Add to save.
-How do I share network passwords with my Plume HomePass® service?
-Tap on the menu icon on the App home screen.Tap the Access option to view the Network Name and Passwords.Tap on Home, Guests or Internet Only to access that zone’s settings page.Next to the password, you want to share, tap on the Share icon.Choose the method you want to use to share the password (SMS, email, Airdrop) and send it.The recipient will receive a link.
-Clicking on it will take them to a web page from which they can copy the Network name and the password.
-Tap on the menu icon on the App home screen.Tap the Access option to view the Network Name and Passwords.Tap on Home, Guests or Internet Only to access that zone’s settings page.Next to the password, you want to share, tap on the Share icon.Choose the method you want to use to share the password (SMS, email, Airdrop) and send it.The recipient will receive a link.
-Clicking on it will take them to a web page from which they can copy the Network name and the password.
-How do I disable or change a WiFi password with my Plume HomePass® service?
-How do I disable or change a WiFi password?You can easily edit, delete, or temporarily disable a password by using the HomePass app.
-You can also edit the access level of any user with guest access.
-To suspend or control access on a device level, use the Device Freeze feature.Editing WiFi passwordsFrom the More menu, tap on the Access option.Tap on Home, Guests, or Internet Only to access that zone’s page.Tap the ⋯ next to the password you want to modify.Choose Edit, Disable, or Delete.In the case of Disable or Delete, confirm your selection.
-If you editing a password, go ahead and make your changes.
-From the More menu, tap on the Access option.Tap on Home, Guests, or Internet Only to access that zone’s page.Tap the ⋯ next to the password you want to modify.Choose Edit, Disable, or Delete.
-Where can I view my Plume network status?
-You can always view the status of your pods from the Home Screen by selecting Adapt.
-You will be able to scroll through all the pods associated with your network with its current status.App users have access to the network’s topology where you will see a web-like structure representing each pod and connected devices on your network.
-This enables you to easily view the status of your pods and the devices that are actively connected to your network.
-Notification “Lost Internet Connection“ on my Plume HomePass® service.
-How do I get past this?
-If the “Still looking for Internet connection to Plume pod…” screen pops up, it means that the HomePass App is not detecting an Internet signal on your gateway pod.Here are the most common reasons for this issue:No Internet is provided through your modem or router.• Power cycle your modem.
-If you have recently rebooted your modem or router, re-establishing the Internet connection can take a while. • If your gateway pod is connected to another router or switch, verify that it’s properly setup by reviewing our recommended setup here.
-To confirm Internet availability, try to connect the pod directly to the modem.Pod is not receiving any power.• Try to plug in the pod to another outlet.
-The LED should turn on.Pod does not power ON and is defective.• Try another pod so you can continue with the setup.
-Contact Cablenet Support to help diagnose your issue and facilitate the replacement of your defective pod.Bluetooth on your device is OFF.• Be sure to turn ON Bluetooth on your device.
-The Bluetooth option is often found in the Settings section of your device.The notification will automatically disappear once it detects your gateway pod, so you can continue with your setup.
-No Internet is provided through your modem or router.• Power cycle your modem.
-If you have recently rebooted your modem or router, re-establishing the Internet connection can take a while. • If your gateway pod is connected to another router or switch, verify that it’s properly setup by reviewing our recommended setup here.
-To confirm Internet availability, try to connect the pod directly to the modem.Pod is not receiving any power.• Try to plug in the pod to another outlet.
-The LED should turn on.Pod does not power ON and is defective.• Try another pod so you can continue with the setup.
-Contact Cablenet Support to help diagnose your issue and facilitate the replacement of your defective pod.Bluetooth on your device is OFF.• Be sure to turn ON Bluetooth on your device.
-The Bluetooth option is often found in the Settings section of your device.
-Does Plume HomePass® service Online Protection secure my network against IP based threats?
-Online Protection now supports Outbound IP Protection and Intrusion Prevention, the latest advancement of Plume Guard features!
-Previously, Online Protection worked by detecting only malicious DNS based threats.
-By now protecting devices from connecting to malicious sites using IP addresses (Outbound IP Protection) and DNS based lookups, your home is now more protected than ever!

 Additionally, Intrusion Prevention automatically blocks connections from high-risk IP addresses trying to remotely connect to your devices, keeping you and your family safe from online threats.